 In the middle of a toast at the aforementioned party, Francis had coyly offered to Cadence a packet of normal cigarettes and a bottle of wine.
 But after casting a glance in Olive’s direction, Cadence accepted only the wine.

 Werner appeared to be ending on a slightly more positive note.
 After extensive interviews from Ophiuchian Agents and Capricornian officials, it was decided that Werner acted appropriately in the situation regarding Ersatz and ELPIS and that he was uninvolved with Ersatz’s plan.
 A statement by the Aquarian Captain Dunya Kramar also proved his and his division’s innocence.
 The official Capricornian government was ruled to be un-involved in the ELPIS machinations as well.

 Major Ersatz had survived the battle and was brought to Ophiuchus to be detained and questioned about his ELPIS involvement.
 He was given a dishonorable discharge by Capricorn, and the Watch was dismantled shortly after—per order of Ophiuchus.
 Werner was revered as a hero and given temporary leave, which he extended to the rest of his unit.

 The Ophiuchians also mediated the border conflict, and it was resolved with the vitae reservoir being declared as belonging within Capricornian borders.
 There were reparations to be made on both sides leading Gilbert to deride the swiftness of it all with a, “If it was solved that easily then why fight over it to begin with ?”—to which Olive couldn’t help but agree.

 Soon after that, a new combat medic was introduced to Werner’s division.
 His placement was followed by a sudden influx of weaponized conductors.
-The oddity was questioned by common soldiers but remained unquestioned by high-ranking officers.
+The oddity was questioned by common soldiers but suspicions were cast aside by high-ranking officers.
 On the surface the medic’s responsibilities seemed to merely be tending to the injuries of those within Werner’s division.
 However, his true responsibility lay in acting as a liaison between “the Capricornian army and certain organizations in Gemini” or so stated the official documentation Werner received a week prior to the medic’s arrival.

 Cadence was worried, but they all knew Werner was reliable.
 Nico would be fine.